Community Staking Module | Integrations interfaces

 • Configuring the MEV-boost client to use relays from MevBoostRelayAllowedList

-A good reference is eth-docker.
+A good reference is CSM + eth-docker integration.

 Tier 1.
 Operator Statistics Monitor